smatechnologies/ibmi-export-import/UserGuide-Automate-Exp-Imp.md

 3. OpCon Machine Groups -- machine groups are used to control one to many production machines as targets for FTP and Import processing.

+4. Source Machine - Available Property -- adding a user-defined property to the Source Machine record creates a convenient method for retrieving its Fully Qualified Domain Name (FQDN).
+From this unique storage location the FQDN can be referenced as a Machine Instance variable (e.g., MI.FQDN,<machine name>).

-4. OpCon Schedule -- the OpCon schedule is a single schedule required to contain all 7 jobs for Export, FTP and Import to the production machine(s).
+5. OpCon Schedule -- the OpCon schedule is a single schedule required to contain all 7 jobs for Export, FTP and Import to the production machine(s).

-5. OpCon Jobs -- 7 jobs in the schedule are used to:
+6. OpCon Jobs -- 7 jobs in the schedule are used to:
     - Initialize variables
     - LSAM Export to a save file
     - Retrieve the Save File name